hoyjustin/ScholarDashboard/README.md

 Data Visualization Dashboard
 ===============
-This web app is a utilized to visualize academic journals and social media data.
+This web app is utilized to visualize academic journals and social media data.

 Required Modules
 -----------------------